learn-co-curriculum/variable-readme/README.md

 puts example

-puts "variables are any previously undefined word that" puts "starts with a lower case variable."
+puts "variables are any previously undefined word that" puts "starts with a lowercase letter."
 ```

 ## Resources